 The beginnings of HTML and CSS

-Being initially created as a tool for displaying written information, has now become an important platform for digital self-marketing for many companies.
+Being initially created as a tool for displaying written information, the web has now become an important platform for digital self-marketing for many companies.
 Today, websites have become an indispensable part of our professional and private everyday life.

 The demand for quality is on the rise